jfclarke/osm_coyote_glmm/README.md

 #### DATA-SPECIFIC INFORMATION FOR: [<span style = "color: #7B0F17;">OSM_covariates_grouped_2021_2022.csv</span>]
 Proportional landcover and human footprint index information, binned into general categories.
+More information on the human footprint index - as well as links to download data - can be found [here](https://abmi.ca/abmi-home/data-resources/data-portal-main/data-portal.html?rootPath=/&itemPerPage=6).

 * **Number of variables/columns:** 19
 *  **Number of observations/rows:** 4,660